Coopers Brewery: Thomas Cooper

+Thomas Cooper (1826–1897) was born in Carleton, North Yorkshire, and is the originator of the Adelaide Cooper family.
+Thomas married twice, leading to two branches of the family, known as the "A side" and "B side" of the family.
+This has led to the company having multiple classes of shares with different voting rights.

+In 1849 he married Ann Laycock Brown (1827–1872) in the Wesleyan Chapel in Skipton, and they had three living children when they arrived in Port Adelaide on 24 August 1852.
+Their first home was a rented two-room cottage near the Rising Sun Inn on Bridge Street in the then village of Kensington, about three miles east of the city.
+Thomas worked initially as a shoemaker, then as a mason, and then as a dairyman, and Ann bore four more children.
+In 1856 he purchased land and built a house in George Street, Norwood.

 On 13 May 1862, Thomas brewed his first recorded batch.
-He did all the work himself (purchasing, calling for orders, brewing, washing, filling, corking and wiring the bottles, delivering the finished product), possibly with the help of then 12-year-old son William, while continuing to attend the cows, run the dairy, and do the daily milk deliveries.
-Being unlicensed, in early June he sought "professional advice on the sale of beer" from a solicitor, which his ledger records as having cost 7s 6d.
-Towards the end of 1862 Thomas realised that to make a living as a brewer, he would need to increase his brewing capacity, so he mortgaged his property to Frederick Scarfe, the Mayor of Norwood, a butcher, and a customer of Thomas's ale, for £300, and built a new brewhouse.
+He did all the work himself (purchasing, calling for orders, brewing, washing, filling, corking and wiring the bottles, delivering the finished product), while continuing to attend the cows, run the dairy, and do the daily milk deliveries.
+He mortgaged his property to Frederick Scarfe, the Mayor of Norwood, a butcher, for £300, and built a new brewhouse.
 In January 1863 he sold his cows and the milk delivery run.
-Although with half-a-dozen breweries in Adelaide, there was a lot of competition, Thomas's ale was unique in that he used no sugar, "consequently, ours being pure, the Doctors recommend it to their patients".
+Although with half-a-dozen breweries in Adelaide, there was a lot of competition, Thomas's ale was unique in that he used no sugar, "consequently, ours being pure, the doctors recommend it to their patients".
 Although one of the smaller South Australian brewers, Thomas gained a reputation for quality.
-By 1867 he had over 120 customers, some quite notable (e.g. Samuel Davenport, John Barton Hack, George Hawker, Dr Penfold and the Lord Bishop of Adelaide, but he did not supply public houses, "apparently because it was against his principles".
+By 1867 he had over 120 customers, some quite notable (such as Samuel Davenport, John Barton Hack, George Hawker, and Dr Penfold), but he did not supply public houses, "apparently because it was against his principles".

-Ann bore four more children before dying suddenly in 1872: Joseph Brown (1863–1888); Jane Amelia (1865–1943); Margaret Alice (1868–1869) and Samuel (1871–1921).
+Ann bore four more children before dying suddenly in 1872.
 She was survived by all five of her sons, and two of her six daughters.

-Thomas remarried in 1874, and Sarah Louisa Perry bore eight children: Stanley Reasey (1875–1938); Thomas Perry (1876–1876); Francis Scowby (1877–1878) Frederic (1878–1952); Edward Booth (1880–1881); Charles Edward (1881–1936); Lily Louise (1881–1893); and Walter Astley (1882–1909).
+Thomas remarried in 1874, and Sarah Louisa Perry bore eight children.
 When he died in 1897, Thomas was survived by his wife, and nine of his nineteen children – seven of his sons, and two of his daughters.